DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 can be realistically used is the inherently random movement of lava lamps [@lavarand], which is used as a backup source of randomness for Cloudflare[^1].
 Another proposed solution for this is quantum random number generation (_QRNG_) [@QRNG].
-By reading quantum fluctuations from any given source, for instance an optical signal, the inherent natural unpredictability of said source can be harnessed in order to produce a random number from a state that is nigh impossible to reproduce accurately.
+By reading quantum fluctuation signals from any given source, for instance an optical signal, the inherent natural unpredictability of said signal can be harnessed in order to produce a random number from a state that is nigh impossible to reproduce accurately.

 [^1]:
     [Cloudflare.com, accessed 2025-03-10](https://blog.cloudflare.com/randomness-101-lavarand-in-production/)

-In this project, we will be writing firmware for a quantum number generator, which generates true randomness by reading shot noise from an optical signal.
-Further details about how this signal is produced will be introduced in section 2 and 3, and builds on the work of Clason [@Clason2023].
-This optical signal will be converted to a stream of random, raw bits via an Analog to Digital Converter (_ADC_).
-In turn, these random bits will be processed via Toeplitz extraction [@toeplitz] in order to process these bits into random numbers.
-Some processing has to be done on the microcontrollers themselves in order to ensure that the data is workable, and Toeplitz extraction is a tried and tested method to accomplish this.
+Further details about how this signal is produced and sampled will be introduced in section 2 and 3, and builds on the work of Clason [@Clason2023].
+This optical signal needs to be converted to a stream of random, raw bits via an Analog to Digital Converter (_ADC_).
+Some processing of the data has to be done in order to ensure that the data is workable.
+As such, these random bits will be processed via Toeplitz extraction [@toeplitz] in order to process these bits into random numbers.
 These random numbers will then be output from the microcontroller to the host computer via USB.
 This thesis will aim to answer one key research question: How can sampled vacuum fluctuations be processed efficiently in order to output QRNG?